Richard Newman – Parent Director

 Marian served as a director of Paradigm Trust from September 2013 until she stepped down on 1 April 2017, at the end of her four year term of office.
 She was appointed as a director by the members when the company was formed on 2 April 2013.

 Jeff is one of the members and joined the board of directors of Paradigm Trust in September 2013.
-He is vice chairman of the Board and also chairs the operations and finance committee.
-He is the trust’s link director for Culloden Primary Academy.
+Until September 2024 Jeff was vice chairman of the Board and also chaired the operations and finance committee.
+He was the Trust’s link director for Culloden Primary Academy also until September 2024.

 Jeff was a governor at his daughters’ primary school in Redbridge for 10 years before moving to Tower Hamlets.
 There he was introduced to Old Ford Primary School where he became a governor, a role he held for six years, eventually becoming the vice chair of governors.
 Jeff next became chair of the local governing body at Culloden Primary Academy and interim chair at Solebay Primary Academy until the Trust’s governance structure was revised in September 2015.